Holt59/OSM2Graph/README.md

 The only mandatory parameters are `file` and `accept-ways` (currently).
 The default `writer` is `insa2018`.
-Except for `threads`, parameters of the writer  (`id` and `name` in the example above) depend on the actual writer (e.g. `id` must be convertible to `int` for `insa2016` and `name` should not be specified).
+Except for `threads`, parameters of the writer  (`id` and `name` in the example above) may not be used or may be mandatory for the specified writer (e.g. `id` must be convertible to `int` for `insa2016` and `name` should not be specified).

 You can use any input mode for `osmosis` (pbf, xml, mysql, ...).
 The `--tf reject-relations` and `--used-node` options are optional but can speed up the process quite a bit.

 The `--tf accept-ways` option is **mandatory** because OSM2Graph does not handle all ways:

-- The `natural=coastline` parameter is optional, you can use it to add coastline to your graph (useful for quick drawings).
 - The `highway=...` parameter is **mandatory** &mdash; The list of supported values can be found in `resources/highway-filter.cmd`, you can use a subset of this if you want.
+- The `natural=coastline` and `junction=roundabout` parameter are optional, you can use them to add coastlines to your graph (useful for quick drawings) and take roundabout into account (some roundabouts are actually specified as ways in OSM files).

-The plugin should be relatively fast, you can increase the number of threads (using the `threads`) argument to speed it up.
+The plugin should be relatively fast and you can increase the number of threads (using the `threads` argument) to speed it up quite a bit.

-*Note:* The slowest part of the plugins is the processing of OSM ways, which is the only multi-threaded part.
+*Note:* The slowest part of the plugins is (currently) the processing of OSM ways, which is (currently) the only multi-threaded part.

 # Using a custom writer